kellymhli/spotify-sort/README.md

 ![Submit new playlist](https://i.gyazo.com/64a5acd263ae92a5fbdf79514ef88f67.gif)

 Your new playlist as been created!
 Click on it to view its details.
-Clicking on a track name here will redirect you to it's fill features page.
+Clicking on a track name here will redirect you to it's full features page.
 ![New playlist](https://i.gyazo.com/75116765ce72c369eb1443d7f5b2a9bf.gif)

 ## Future Features